Villa El Chocón

-Villa El Chocón is a village and municipality in Neuquén Province in southwestern Argentina.
+Villa El Chocón Cerros Colorados is a village and municipality in Neuquén Province in southwestern Argentina.

 The village was initially created to house the workmen building the Ezequiel Ramos Mexía dam (colloquially known as El Chocón Dam) on the Limay River.
 The dam is now completed and is the site of one of the main hydroelectric power plants in Argentina.